SaadRehmanCS/DSCI_project/README.md

 # Project folder
-Data Science 100 term project to implment machine learning tools in order to study a data set
+Data Science 100 term project to implement machine learning tools in order to study a data set